Charlotte de Robespierre

-Marie Marguerite Charlotte de Robespierre (5 February 1760, Arras – 1 August 1834, Paris) was a French writer and revolutionary.
+Marie Marguerite Charlotte de Robespierre (/fr/; 5 February 1760 – 1 August 1834) was a French writer and revolutionary.
 A Jacobin during the French Revolution, she is best known for the memoirs she dictated about the lives of her brothers, Maximilien Robespierre and Augustin Robespierre.
 She never married, and was described as respectable and entirely devoted to her brothers, to whom she was fiercely loyal.